Secondary science excursions and incursions | Stages 4-6

 A hands-on incursion where students conduct experiments investigating the application of knowledge of forces by Aboriginal Peoples when using and constructing technologies and simple machines.

-Stage 6 science excursions
+Stage 6 Science excursions

 Ecosystem dynamics excursion

 A fieldwork case study evaluating the habitat suitability of a Sydney bushland site for long-nosed bandicoot populations.
-Students use sampling techniques to survey of abiotic factors, biotic factors and human impacts, and use data to make informed management decisions.
+Students use sampling techniques to survey abiotic factors, biotic factors and human impacts, and use data to make informed management decisions.

 Earth's resources excursion